Our Knowledgeable Attorneys Can Answer Your Questions About Truck Accidents

 Truck accident claims require additional considerations beyond those in car accident claims.
 For example, a claim against a truck driver may implicate the driver’s employer.
 We recommend coordinating with the police at the scene of the accident to find out who owns the truck.
 This information may be obtained while exchanging insurance information with the driver.

 Finally, truck accident claims often involve additional evidence such as drivers’ logs, training records and/or other sources.
+Your attorney must know what questions to ask and what evidence must be preserved.

 What proactive steps can I take to protect my legal rights?